-The Summer Innovation Program (SIP) will give you the opportunity to live, work and learn within a vibrant collegiate environment on campus for three days in February 2021.
+The Summer Innovation Program (SIP) will give you the opportunity to live, work and learn within a vibrant collegiate environment on campus for three days.
 Then, over the next five weeks, work in teams and with leading industry professionals, to further hone, develop and design solutions to current global challenges – legal/regulatory/ethical and scientific – and ‘pitch’ your ideas to a panel of leading experts in the fields of science, law, engineering and journalism.

 Taking into account student interests and disciplinary background, organisers will allocate successful applicants into four teams (five students allocated to each team), with each group tackling its own individual challenge.

 Throughout the program, teams will have access to:

 These experiences will assist teams to understand the wide range of technologies that may be deployed to translate new ideas to viable prototypes or programs of work.

 The program will culminate with teams pitching their individual projects to a panel of leading experts.
 Students will have to pre-record their pitches and then answer the panel’s questions.
 All teams will receive feedback and the winning team will be awarded a monetary prize along with a package of resources and ongoing support to develop further its ‘winning pitch’ into a viable future work program.